WeCheese/WeCheese/README.md

   * Match Request Handler: Processes user request for matching an opponent.
   * Game Sync Handler: Receives user moves and forwards the game progress to the opponent.
   * Progress Retrieval Handler: Processes user request for resuming unfinished game or saving game progress.
 It retrieves data from the database and sends to the user end.
-- **Database**: The database, implemented in mySQL, stores user information and game progress.
+- **Database**: The database, implemented in Firebase, stores user information and game progress.

 # APIs and Controller
 ## Sign up